PowerShell/ProjectMercury/docs/Model-Registration.md

 Users can also use the `set` command to change the model registration information.

+Multiple models may be imported from a single file which contains a single JSON object which is an array of models.

 ### User Model Unregestration

 The user of the model may want to unregister a model.